pawelrojek/nextcloud-drawio/README.md

 - Multi language support (l10n)
 - Inspired by the old Draw.io Integration and OnlyOffice

+## Mimetype detection ##

+Unfortunately, apps can't declare new mimetypes on the fly.
+To make Draw.io work properly, you need to add a new mimetypes in the `mimetypemapping.json` file (at Nextcloud level).

+To proceed, just copy `/resources/config/mimetypemapping.dist.json` to `/config/mimetypemapping.json` (in the `config/` folder at Nextcloud’s root directory; the file should be stored next to the `config.php` file).
+Afterwards add the two following line just after the “_comment” lines.

+    "drawio": ["application/x-drawio"],

+If all other mimetypes are not working properly, just run the following command:

+    sudo -u www-data php occ files:scan --all

 ## Download ##
 [zip](https://github.com/pawelrojek/nextcloud-drawio/releases/download/v0.8.9/drawio-v0.8.9.zip) or [tar.gz](https://github.com/pawelrojek/nextcloud-drawio/releases/download/v0.8.9/drawio-v0.8.9.tar.gz)